tonysdatamodels/portfolio/README.md

 # Data_and_GIS
-Some examples of data visualisation including GIS work and stat
+Some examples of data visualisation, data analytics and GIS work.